Center for Human Genetics & Genomics News

 Faculty Spotlight: Gilad D. Evrony, MD, PhD

-Gilad D. Evrony, MD, PhD, a faculty member in the Center for Human Genetics and Genomics, was a featured lecturer in the Spotlight on Faculty seminar series hosted by Dafna Bar-Sagi, PhD, NYU Langone’s vice dean for science and chief scientific officer.
-Dr. Evrony discussed his research and the recently-launched Pediatric Undiagnosed Diseases Program, which he will co-direct.
+Dr. Evrony was a featured lecturer in the Spotlight on Faculty seminar series hosted by Dafna Bar-Sagi, PhD, NYU Langone’s vice dean for science and chief scientific officer.
+Dr. Evrony discussed his research and the Pediatric Undiagnosed Diseases Program, which he co-directs.

 “More than half of undiagnosed rare diseases will remain without a diagnosis, which means that most of those affected will likely not get the treatment that is best suited for their specific condition,” said Dr. Evrony in his talk.